-Once all workspaces are set up, Consul-Terraform-Sync monitors the Consul catalog for service changes.
+Once all workspaces are set up, CTS monitors the Consul catalog for service changes.
 When relevant changes are detected, the Terraform driver dynamically updates input variables for that task using a template to render them to a file named

 terraform.tfvars.
 This file is passed as a parameter to the Terraform CLI when executing